 For dog breeders, this is significant because:

-- It’s widly reported that some breeders avoid regulation by operating under different banners, such as rescues, rehoming or informal networks.
+- It’s widely reported that some breeders avoid regulation by operating under different banners, such as rescues, rehoming or informal networks.
 These gaps could be closed, ensuring a level playing field for all breeders.

 So, what changes could be proposed?